 4th Preference (F4): For siblings of American citizens, their husbands or wives, and their children under 21.
 (65,000)

 When qualified applicants outnumber the number of available validations that can be issued, the available validations are issued as they were filed.
 In some categories with several approved petitions, waiting periods of more than several years might occur.

 Visas for Returning Immigrants (SB)

 Permanent residents, who remain abroad for longer than one year, or beyond the period stated on a permit, will need a new visa to enter the country and resume permanent residency.
 The government is authorized to issue to a former permanent resident a special visa just for returning residents when that person remained outside the United States for reasons outside of the returning resident’s control.
-Helping you apply for returning resident validations is just one of the immigration services that MC Law Group offers.
+Helping you apply for returning resident validations is just one of the immigration services that MC @ FC Law offers.